CAT INDEX OVERVIEW

 My Fault | Reviewed By Gaurav Dutta

-Noah, played by Nicole Wallace, is not happy right now.
+Noah, played by Nicole Wallace in the film, is not happy right now.
 Her mother, Rafaella (Marta Hazas), has moved to a charming seaside town with her new husband, Will (Iván Sánchez), who is a handsome billionaire.

 Noah has been separated from her boyfriend and best friend due to the new union.
 Seventeen and going into her last year of secondary school, Noah is an autonomous, glad, and splendid firecracker who doesn't require anybody.
 That is the point at which she meets Scratch (Gabriel Guevara), Will's awful kid child, who's Noah's new stepbrother. a young man who likes to party, gamble, fight, and race fast cars with any woman who is willing to hold on tight in the passenger seat.